Sat, Jan 26 6-8 pm

 Hickory Hideaway Cabins is offering “extra special” touches for the holiday, including massages, chocolate strawberries, champagne, roses and rose petals.
 Their physical address is in Shannon but they’re located right outside of Lake Carroll.
 Call for more information and pricing to add those “extra special” touches to your reservation.
 Click here for their website.

-The Nest at Palisades in Savanna is offering 20% off for the holiday.
+The Nest at Palisades in Savanna is a cozy cabin!
 Click here for more information.

 Savanna Marketplace in Savanna.
 Drink a cup of joe while you shop for handmade, unique, and local pride gifts.
 Click here for more.

 Tina’s Ice Cream Shop & Riverview Antique Mall in Mount Carroll.
-Old fashion ice cream and funky décor, plus antiques.
+Old fashioned ice cream and funky décor, plus antiques.
 Click here to view pictures and more.

 Mississippi Palisades State Park in Savanna.
 Cross-country skiing, sledding, and ice fishing.
 Click here for more information.